California Climate Disclosure Laws Updates from CARB

 Existing reports aligned with TCFD or ISSB will fulfill SB 261 requirements – IF published via the public docket AND use “comply-or-explain” statements.

-What Does CARB’s Latest Draft Checklist Clarify About California’s SB 261?
+What Does CARB’s Latest Guidance Clarify About California’s SB 261?

 Data Year Flexibility CARB’s checklist confirms that companies may use the most recent or best-available data, whether on a calendar-year or fiscal-year basis.
 For many, this will mean using FY 2024 data (and in some cases, FY 2023).